Back to projects pageBack to Projects

 Measuring Success

-It would be important to test how many users are saving their favorite hotels and if users are interacting with the comparison feature / how much time they are spending on it.
 How often are users clicking on the CTA within the comparison feature, are they following up with booking the hotels selected there?

 Continue exploring